A New k-Space Model for Non-Cartesian Fourier Imaging: Introduction

 Although Eq.~\eqref{eq:img-model} is widely used, it suffers from well-known limitations when the k-space samples are non-Cartesian (i.e., the samples do not fall on a uniform lattice) \cite{pruessmann2001, fessler2003}.
 Specifically, it can be computationally expensive to evaluate the forward/adjoint operators (i.e., multiplying vectors by $\mathbf{A}$ or $\mathbf{A}^H$), iterative image reconstruction methods can converge slowly, and it is common (though not always well-understood) to observe structured artifacts near the edges of the image.

 The research community has invested decades of effort to minimize these limitations.
-For instance, the complexity of multiplying vectors by $\mathbf{A}$ or $\mathbf{A}^H$ can be reduced by using approximations (e.g., gridding \cite{pruessmann2001,osullivan1985, jackson1991, fessler2003, beatty2005}), by exploiting the convolutional structure of $\mathbf{A}^H\mathbf{A}$ \cite{wajer2001, fessler2005}, and/or by leveraging specialized computation hardware \cite{stone2008a,gai2013, baron2018}.
-Similarly, convergence speed can be improved by using density compensation heuristics (at the expense of SNR-optimality) \cite{pruessmann2001}, preconditioning \cite{trzasko2014,ong2020,iyer2024}, and/or better optimization algorithms \cite{weller2014, hong2024a}.
+For instance, the complexity of multiplying vectors by $\mathbf{A}$ or $\mathbf{A}^H$ can be reduced by using approximations (e.g., gridding \cite{pruessmann2001,osullivan1985, jackson1991, fessler2003, beatty2005,fessler2007}), by exploiting the convolutional structure of $\mathbf{A}^H\mathbf{A}$ \cite{wajer2001, fessler2005}, and/or by leveraging specialized computation hardware \cite{stone2008a,gai2013, baron2018}.
+Similarly, convergence speed can be improved by using density compensation heuristics (at the expense of SNR-optimality)~\cite{pruessmann2001}, preconditioning \cite{trzasko2014,ong2020,iyer2024}, and/or better optimization algorithms \cite{weller2014, hong2024a}.
 Even with these techniques, the complexity of non-Cartesian reconstruction is still burdensome in many applications.
 Moreover, while edge artifacts can be mitigated by using stronger regularization and/or a larger field-of-view (FOV), this often comes at the expense of reduced image sharpness or increased computation.

 Unlike previous efforts that largely embrace the assumptions of Eq.~\eqref{eq:img-model}, our work examines this model skeptically, looking for potential flaws and considering whether alternative models might exist that are equally general but have more favorable practical characteristics.
-Our analysis leads to some potentially surprising realizations, including that Eq.~\eqref{eq:img-model} hides an unrealistic k-space periodicity assumption, and that the model has limited capacity to accurately represent the signal from some parts of the FOV.
+Our analysis leads to several realizations, including that Eq.~\eqref{eq:img-model} implicitly requires that the edge of k-space must wrap-around, and that the model has limited capacity to accurately represent the signal from some parts of the FOV.
 We also observe that this model can be susceptible to producing unrealistic structured artifacts in k-space, which may not have been widely recognized in earlier work nor been attributed to the use of a specific image model.